yellows8/wmb-asm/trunk/wmb_asm/ReadMe.txt

 use assembleRSA.bat.

 Compiling
-This program was built with the GNU compiler, but others should work, but some changes might be needed for other compilers.
+This program was built with GCC, but others should work, but some changes might be needed for other compilers.
 Makefile.win is the Makefile for compiling for PC/Windows.
 You'll probably need to edit this to make it compile on other platforms.
 Makefile is the Makefile for compiling on DS.
 You can obtain the source code from SVN, from the Google Code project page.
 Only source/console.cpp, main.cpp, and binconv.cpp are intended for Wmb Asm PC, the rest are intended for Wmb Asm DS.